squidfunk/mkdocs-material/docs/plugins/offline.md

 <!-- md:version 9.0.0 --> ·
 <!-- md:flag plugin [offline] (built-in) -->

-As with all [built-in plugins], enabling the offline plugin to do its work is straight-forward.
+As with all [built-in plugins], getting started with the offline plugin is straight-forward.
 Just add the following lines to `mkdocs.yml`, and start building offline-capable documentation: